Sheep, Wool & Wool Craft

 Maybelline

-Dorset/CVM – dense very fine and white fleece
+Dorset/CVM – dense very fine and white fleece (yes, she was born with it)

-CVM – dark brown/black super crimpy lofty and bouncy fleece
+CVM – dark brown crimpy fleece

 9 ewes are the basis of our sheep flock.
 They are not purebred, but an evolving mix of breeds determined primarily by fleece quality.
 Our primary breed is CVM, California Variegated Mutant, which is a relatively modern breed selected from Romeldale for a wide variety of natural fleece colour as well as fineness and length of staple.
 We have a bit of Shetland and BFL in our ewes as well, adding shine and length.
 Our ladies are beautiful!
 The CVM fleece is very fine with a tight crimp, making them soft and perfect for fine garments next to the skin.